dyegoe/ansible-aws-asg/README.md

 ## Limitations

+### Cloudformation doesn't accept base64 as parameter value

 During the development I discovered that is no way to send a base64 as parameter content, so I move from cloudformation file to a jinja template and it will replace the jinja var with a base64 file content to use as cloud-init script.
-I include on the cloudformation the `.aws/config` and `.aws/credentials` to be create on launch and on the same way a `docker-compose.yml` to launch the app on the boot.
+I include on the cloudformation the `.aws/config` and `.aws/credentials` to be create on launch and on the same way a `docker-compose.yml` to launch the app on the boot

+### Regions with less than 3 AZ

 As described before, you must avoid the regions that have less than 3 AZ.